Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 # Deploy it with Cloudflare pages

-We are almost ready to deploy our app, in our previous part we have configured everything to be ready for deployment.
+We are almost ready to deploy our app, in the previous part we configured everything to be ready for deployment.
 But we still need to tweak a couple of things before we can use Cloudflare pages.
 So let's make these changes!

 1. Open your package.json file and add the following snippet to the `scripts`: